Chapter 16 Cross-validation

 \[\begin{equation} elpd = u(\mathcal{M}_1) = \int_{y_{pred}} p_t(y_{pred}) \log p(y_{pred} \mid y, \mathcal{M}_1) \, dy_{pred} \tag{16.4} \end{equation}\]

 where \(p_t\) is the true data generating distribution.
-If we consider a set of models, the model with the highest \(elpd\) is the model with the predictions that are the closest to those of the true data generating process.44 The intuition behind Equation (16.4) is that we are evaluating the predictive distribution of \(\mathcal{M}_1\) over all possible future data weighted by how likely the future data is according to its true distribution.
+If we consider a set of models, the model with the highest \(elpd\) is the model with the predictions that are the closest to those of the true data generating process.53 The intuition behind Equation (16.4) is that we are evaluating the predictive distribution of \(\mathcal{M}_1\) over all possible future data weighted by how likely the future data are according to their true distribution.
 This means that observations that are very likely according to the true model will have a higher weight than unlikely ones.

 But we don’t know the true data-generating distribution, \(p_t\)!
 If we knew it, we wouldn’t be looking for the best model, since \(p_t\) is the best model.

 We can use the observed data distribution as a proxy for the true data generation distribution.
 So instead of weighting the predictive distribution by the true density of all possible future data, we just use the \(N\) observations that we have.
-We can do that because our observations are presumed to be samples from the true distribution of the data: Under this assumption, observations with higher likelihood according to the true distribution of the data will also be more commonly obtained.
-This means that instead of integrating, we sum the posterior predictive density of the observations and we give to each observation the same weight; this is valid because observations that are more common will be already appearing more often (see also Box 16.1).
-This quantity is called log pointwise predictive density or \(lpd\) (without the \(1/N\) in Vehtari, Gelman, and Gabry 2017b):
+We can do that because our observations are presumed to be samples from the true distribution of the data: Under this assumption, observations with higher likelihood according to the true distribution of the data will also be obtained more often.
+This means that instead of integrating, we sum the posterior predictive density of the observations and we give to each observation the same weight; this is valid because observations that are appearing more often in the data should presumably also appear more often in the future (see also Box 16.1).
+This quantity is called log pointwise predictive density or \(lpd\) (Vehtari, Gelman, and Gabry 2017b write this without the without the \(1/N\)):

 \[\begin{equation} lpd = \frac{1}{N} \sum_{n=1}^{N} \log p(y_n|y, \mathcal{M}_1) \tag{16.5} \end{equation}\]